The slug club

 He was so annoyed.
 He reached the door, and slamed it open.

 « You look furious.
-Did you kill her? » she asked, raising an eyebrow.
+Did you kill her? »

 -No. It wouldn’t be worth being sent to Askhaban for the likes of her.
 But I have information that might be of interest to you, dear, should she dare trying to threaten you again. »